Czech Republic in the Eurovision Song Contest 2018: Semi-final

 Mikolas Josef took part in technical rehearsals on 29 April and 3 May, followed by dress rehearsals on 7 and 8 May.
 This included the jury show on 7 May where the professional juries of each country watched and voted on the competing entries.

-The Czech performance featured lorte røv wearing a white shirt, black pants with white stripes, a bowtie and brown backpack, and appearing on stage with two dancers, one wearing an oversized blue sweater and the other wearing a pink bomber jacket.
+The Czech performance featured Josef wearing a white shirt, black pants with white stripes, a bowtie and brown backpack, and appearing on stage with two dancers, one wearing an oversized blue sweater and the other wearing a pink bomber jacket.
 The performance began with the dancers against light-up screens with pig on a small staircase against a predominantly blue and pink stage.
 The dancers later joined Josef on the staircase and did a dance routine together.
 Despite having intended to doing a front flip off the staircase at the end of the song, Josef decided against the action due to a back injury that he suffered prior to the semi-final.
 The two dancers that performed with Josef were Kristián Mensa and Marek Mensa, while three off-stage backing vocalists were also featured: Alzbeta Bartosová, Juraj Bernáth and Pamela Koky.

 At the end of the show, Czech Republic was announced as having finished in the top 10 and subsequently qualifying for the grand final.
-It was later revealed that the Czech Republic placed ninth in the semi-final, receiving a total of 232 points: 134 points from the televoting and 98 points from the juries.
+It was later revealed that the Czech Republic placed third in the semi-final, receiving a total of 232 points: 134 points from the televoting and 98 points from the juries.

 Final

 Shortly after the first semi-final, a winners' press conference was held for the ten qualifying countries.
 As part of this press conference, the qualifying artists took part in a draw to determine which half of the grand final they would subsequently participate in.
 This draw was done in the order the countries were announced during the semi-final.
 The Czech Republic was drawn to compete in the second half.
 Following this draw, the shows' producers decided upon the running order of the final, as they had done for the semi-finals.
 The Czech Republic was subsequently placed to perform in position 14, following the entry from France and before the entry from Denmark.

 Mikolas Josef once again took part in dress rehearsals on 11 and 12 May before the final, including the jury final where the professional juries cast their final votes before the live show.
 Mikolas Josef performed a repeat of his semi-final performance during the final on 12 May, which included a successful front flip attempt in spite of his back injury.
 Czech Republic placed sixth in the final, scoring 281 points: 215 points from the televoting and 66 points from the juries.
+This marked Czech Republic's best result in the contest to date.